wp-cli/wp-cli/.github/ISSUE_TEMPLATE/1-BUG_REPORT.md

 If you are not in the correct repository right now, you can just close this issue/window without submitting and click through to the correct one.

-**Are you unsure about what repository to post the bug report into?**
+**Are you unsure about which repository to post the bug report into?**

 Just head over to the [`wp-cli/wp-cli`](https://github.com/wp-cli/wp-cli) repository and [create a new issue in that repository](https://github.com/wp-cli/wp-cli/issues/new).
 The maintainers can still move the bug report into the correct repository later on.